A bijective proof of Andrews' refinement of the Alladi-Schur theorem: The Alladi-Schur polynomials

 The attentive reader will notice that the first two cases could be merged into a single case.
 In addition, the first step of all these cases could be combined into a single first step.
 However, doing this will make the proofs much harder to read.\\

-I will illustrate the bijective account for the case where the subscript is $\equiv -1 \pmod{6}$.
+Allow me to illustrate the bijective account for the case where the subscript is $\equiv -1 \pmod{6}$.
 Since we need to prove an identity involving a minus sign bijectively, some rearrangement is convenient.
 To that end, rewrite the identity as follows.

 Now, begin by constructing a bijection where defined as follows.
 For $\pi\in\mathcal{D}_{6N}(m,n)$ if $6N-3\in\phi(\pi)$ then $\phi^*(\pi)=\phi(\pi)\setminus\{6N-3\}$.
 Otherwise, $\phi^*(\pi)=\phi(\pi)$.\\